Medical Alert Systems, Home Invasions, & Other Non-Medical Emergencies

-A home medical alert system can be a timesaver and a lifesaver.
+In-home medical alert systems can be time-savers and lifesavers.
 With one push of a button, you can call for help in case of a fall, share medical history with first responders, and notify family members when there’s an emergency.
 You can also get help quickly when deer invade your home.
 Seriously: that really happened!
-Many people have used their medical alert buttons to call for help during deer attacks, home invasions, and other non-medical emergencies.
+Many people have used their medical life alert buttons to call for help during deer attacks, home invasions, and other non-medical emergencies.

 Not All Emergencies Are Medical